serifpersia/pianolux-arduino/README.md

 by following this guide you can split one midi connection into two virtual ones and that should let you use both),link: https://tristancalderbank.com/2020/08/19/how-to-use-the-same-midi-device-on-windows-across-multiple-programs-at-the-same-time/

+Arch Linux
+Running the PianoLED App
+install jre17 package:
+sudo pacman -S jre17-openjdk
+To run the app:
+-download and extract the linux zip file
+-cd into the extracted directory
+-make ethe file executable by you or anyone
+-run the app by double clicking on the PianoLED file, Execute, or simply run it with ./PianoLED command